nicholasjackson/presentations/swim/swim.md

 * 98% reduction in false positives

 <!--
 The results from the paper have been incredibly positive, a combination of all three of the additions have resulted in a 98% reduction in false positives and an 8% reduction in total network traffic.
 This does come at some cost as the latency to detect a failure has also increased by 7% but we feel this has been worth it.
 We actually implemented the findings into Consul over 12 months ago so anyone using a Consul version greater than 0.7 will already be taking advantage of this.
-In addition to this the paper has been presented succesfully by Jon Currie our Research Director at ... last summer and is currently in the final stages of Academic review.
+In addition to this the paper has been presented successfully by Jon Currie our Research Director at ... last summer and is currently in the final stages of Academic review.
 -->

 ---